 Are you looking for smooth texture or want rocks with veins?
 The texture and placement of your rocks will change the feel of the scape.
 We call this tension vs. harmony.

-Tension vs. Harmony in an Aquascape
+Tension vs. Harmony

 Let’s talk about what this is.
 The purpose of tension is to create visual interest and energy to our aquascape.
 Too much visual tension will pull the eye in all directions at once and hurt your design.
 To create tension, we put our stones at right angles or go with stones that are jagged or veiny.